-Another interesting question is whether there exist algorithms (either exact or approximate) which are NP-hard to manipulate (i.e., although they are manipulable, the voter would have to solve an NP-hard problem in order to cheat).
-See Bartholdi et al. [1, 2] as well as more recent work [5, 6, 7, 8] along this line of research.
-In another recent work [20], average-case complexity is introduced as a complexity measure for manipulation instead of worst-case complexity (NP-hardness).
+Another interesting question is whether there exist algorithms which are NP-hard to manipulate (i.e., although they are manipulable, the voter would have to solve an NP-hard problem in order to cheat).
+See (Bartholdi III, Tovey, & Trick 1989; 1992) as well as more recent work (Conitzer, Lang, & Sandholm 2003; Conitzer & Sandholm 2002; 2003; Elkind & Lipmaa 2005) along this line of research.
+In another recent work (Procaccia & Rosenschein 2006), averagecase complexity is introduced as a complexity measure for manipulation instead of worst-case complexity.